Emergency Dentists NW Calgary

 An abscess is an infection around the root of the tooth.
 These can lead to severe tissue damage and other problems if left untreated.
 They appear as pimple-like structure on the gum that is often very painful.
 If you notice one, see your dentist to get it treated as soon as possible.

 If you have any potentially serious dental issues, call a dentist immediately.
-Act quickly and schedule an appointment to contact an Emergency Dentists NW Calgary at either our Market Mall or North Hill clinic today!
+Act quickly and schedule an appointment to contact an Emergency Dentists NW Calgary at our North Hill clinic today!